filipsl/ml-lab-solutions/notebook-1/README.md

 This is a repository for first exercise in machine learning tutorial conducted using Jupyter Notebook in AGH University of Science and Technology in Kraków.

-To set up environment, run in the :
+To set up environment, run:

  ````
  $ ./setup.sh